hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/308__Anand_Hudli.md

 >> > object, it should be treated as a single cognition.
 >>
 >>
->> ​Does this indicate the series of vRttis in seeing any object?
+>> Does this indicate the series of vRttis in seeing any object?
 For
 >> example,
 >> if I keep looking at a ghaTa, there is a ghaTa-vRtti which is momentary,
 >> but another momentary ghaTa-vRtti follows it which is exactly the same in